International Committee on Intellectual Cooperation: International Committee on Intellectual Cooperation (Geneva)

 The Palais Wilson (Geneva), seat of the LoN and the ICIC between 1922 and 1937.

-The International Institute of Intellectual Cooperation (Paris)
+International Institute of Intellectual Cooperation (Paris)

-A side of the Palais-Royal (Paris), where the IIIC was installed in 1926.
+A side of the Palais-Royal, Paris, where the IIIC was installed in 1926.

 To support the work of the commission in Geneva, the organization was offered assistance from France to establish an executive branch, the International Institute of Intellectual Cooperation (IIIC), in Paris in 1926.
-However, the IIIC had an autonomous status and was almost only financed by the French government, giving it a certain independence that created tensions with the League of Nations.
-It maintained relations with the league's member states, which established national commissions for intellectual cooperation and appointed delegates to represent their interests at the institute in Paris.
-While being an international organisation, each of the IIIC's three successive directors was French:
+However, the IIIC had an autonomous status and was financed almost only by the French government, which gave it a certain independence that created tensions with the League of Nations.
+It maintained relations with the League's member states, which established national commissions for intellectual cooperation and appointed delegates to represent their interests at the institute in Paris.
+The IIIC was an international organisation, but all of its three successive directors were French: